-In 2022, the Company made investments in three newly incorporated special purpose vehicles (SPVs) namely: BuhaWind Energy Northern Luzon Corporation, BuhaWind Energy Northern Mindoro Corporation and BuhaWind Energy East Panay Corporation.
 On March 5, 2021, PetroGreen and Copenhagen Energy A/S, a Danish company and affiliate of CE Pacific ApS (CE), executed the Heads of Terms as basis for the potential collaboration on the development of offshore wind (OSW) power projects in the Philippines and creation of SPVs that will develop the projects.

-Pursuant to the Heads of Terms, PGEC and CE entered into Joint Venture Agreements (JVAs) that will govern the obligations of the parties in the development of the Northern Luzon, Northern Mindoro and East Panay OSW projects, and incorporated the SPVs in November 2022.
-PGEC owns 40% equity in each of the OSW SPVs.
-The DOE approved the assignment of PGEC's DOE wind service contract to Buhawind Energy East Panay Corporation, Buhawind Energy Northern Mindoro Corporation and Buhawind Energy Northern Luzon Corporation on December 27, 2023, December 29, 2023 and February 21, 2024, respectively.
+Pursuant to the Heads of Terms, PGEC and CE entered into Joint Venture Agreements (JVAs) that will govern the obligations of the parties in the development of the Northern Luzon, Northern Mindoro and East Panay OSW projects, and incorporated three (3) special purpose vehicles (SPVs) in November 2022 namely: BuhaWind Energy Northern Luzon Corporation (BuhaWind NL or BENLC), BuhaWind Energy Northern Mindoro Corporation (BuhaWind NM or BENMC) and BuhaWind Energy East Panay Corporation (BuhaWind EP or BEEPC) [collectively called BuhaWind Energy Philippines or BEP].
+PGEC owns 40% and 60% equity interest in BEP as of December 31, 2023 and 2022, respectively.
+The DOE approved the assignment of PGEC's DOE wind service contracts to BEEPC, BENMC and BENLC on December 27, 2023, December 29, 2023 and February 21, 2024, respectively.

-On August 31, 2023, the Securities and Exchange Commission (SEC) approved the incorporation of Rizal Green Energy Corporation( (RGEC), PGEC's 100%-owned subsidiary that shall hold shares in the RE companies that will develop the solar power projects in Bohol, Pangasinan, Isabela and Nueva Ecija.
-On September 13, 2023, the SEC approved the incorporation of Dagohoy Green Energy Corporation (DGEC), RGEC's 100% subsidiary that shall develop, own, and operate the Dagohoy Solar Power Project in Bohol.
-On February 28, 2024, the DOE approved the assignment of PGEC's DOE operating contract to DGEC.
-On the other hand, on September 20, 2023, PGEC acquired 100% of BKS Green Energy Corp.'s shares of stock, a Filipino corporation that holds service contract rights over the Limbauan Solar Power Project in Isabela.
+On August 31, 2023, the Securities and Exchange Commission (SEC) approved the incorporation of Rizal Green Energy Corporation (RGEC), PGEC's 100%-owned subsidiary in 2023 and 75%-owned in 2024, that shall hold shares in the RE companies that will develop the solar power projects in Bohol, Pangasinan, Isabela and Nueva Ecija.

+On September 13, 2023, the SEC approved the incorporation of Dagohoy Green Energy Corporation (DGEC), a wholly owned subsidiary of RGEC, the RE entity that will own, develop, and operate the Dagohoy Solar Power Project in Bohol.
+On February 28, 2024, the DOE approved the assignment of Solar Energy Operating Contract (SEOC) No. 2022-06-629 from PGEC to DGEC and issued the corresponding new Certificate of Registration (COR) with Registration No. SEOC 2022-06-629-AF1.

+On October 14, 2023, the SEC approved the incorporation of San Jose Green Energy Corporation (SJGEC), a wholly owned subsidiary of RGEC, the RE entity that will own, develop and operate the San Jose Solar Power Project in Nueva Ecija.
 On July 19, 2023, the DOE approved the assignment of V-Mars Solar Energy Corporation's DOE service contract to PGEC, allowing PGEC to develop the San Jose Solar Power Project in Nueva Ecija.
+On April 16, 2024, the DOE approved the assignment of SEOC No. 2015-09-251-AFI from PGEC to SJGEC and issued the corresponding new COR with Registration No. SEOC 2015-09-251-AF2.

-On October 14, 2023, SEC approved the incorporation of San Jose Green Energy Corporation (SJGEC), also RGEC's 100% subsidiary to develop own and operate the San Jose project.
-On February 23, 2024, PGEC submitted the application for assignment of the DOE service contract to SJGEC.
+On October 14, 2023, the SEC approved the incorporation of Bugallon Green Energy Corporation (BGEC), a wholly owned subsidiary of RGEC, the RE entity that will own, develop, and operate the Bugallon Solar Power Project (BSPP) in Pangasinan.
+On April 16, 2024, the DOE approved the assignment of SEOC 2022-04-622 from PGEC to BGEC and issued the corresponding new COR with Registration No. SEOC 2022-04-622-AF1.

+On August 16, 2023, PGEC acquired 100% of BKS Green Energy Corp.'s (BKS) shares of stock, a Filipino corporation that holds the service contract over the Limbauan Solar Power Project (LSPP) in Isabela.
+BKSGEC was subsequently sold to RGEC on December 19, 2024.
+The transaction was accounted for business combination under common control.

+On November 20, 2024, the SEC approved the incorporation of ESEC, currently, a wholly owned subsidiary of PGEC, that is planned to hold the new projects of PGEC, such as utility-scale solar, aquavoltaics and Battery Energy Storage Systems (BESS), among others.